TaitoUnited/full-stack-template/README.md

     $ taito open app

-Show user accounts that you can use to log in:

-    $ taito users

 Open admin GUI in browser:

     $ taito open admin

+Show user accounts and other information that you can use to log in:

+    $ taito info

 Stop:

     $ taito stop

 Write `taito oper` and press TAB to get the list of most important commands for operating your project.
+Note that the `oper` grouping prefix is optional so you can leave it out.
 Run `taito COMMAND -h` to search for a command (e.g `taito log -h`, `taito clean -h`).
 Run `taito -h` to get detailed instructions for all commands.
 For troubleshooting run `taito --trouble`.

 See PROJECT.md for project specific conventions and documentation.

-> Basic authentication is enabled on all environments by default to keep unfinished work hidden from the public.
-Run `taito users:ENV` to get the credentials.
-You can turn basic authentication off by modifying the `scripts/helm-prod.yaml` and `scripts/helm.yaml` files.

 > It's common that idle applications are run down to save resources on non-production environments .
 If your application seems to be down, you can start it by running `taito start:ENV`, or by pushing some changes to git.

 ## Tools and links

 The taito-cli link plugin provides project related links e.g. for documentation, continuous integration, issue management, logging, monitoring and customer feedback.
-Run 'taito open -h' to list all the links.
+Run 'taito open -h' to show all the links.

 ## Structure

 An application should be divided in loosely coupled highly cohesive parts by using a modular directory structure.
 The following rules usually work well in an event-based solution (a GUI for example).
 In the backend implementation you most likely need to break the rules once in a while, but still try to keep directories loosely coupled.

 * Create directory structure based on features (`reporting`, `users`, ...) instead of type (`actions`, `containers`, `components`, `css`, ...).
 Use such file naming that you can easily determine the type from filename (e.g. `*.ducks.js`, `*.container.js`).
-Then you don't need to use directories for grouping files by type.
+This way you don't need to use directories for grouping files by type.
 * A directory should not contain any references outside of its boundary; with the exception of references to libraries and common directories.
 You can think of each directory as an independent mini-sized app, and a `common` directory as a library that is shared among them.
-* A file should contain only nearby references (e.g. files in the same directory or in a subdirectory directly beneath it); with the exception of references to libraries and common directories, of course.
+* A file should contain only nearby references (e.g. references to files in the same directory or in a subdirectory directly beneath it); with the exception of references to libraries and common directories, of course.
 * If you break the dependency rules, at least try to avoid making circular dependencies between directories.
 Also leave a `REFACTOR:` comment if the dependency is the kind that it should be refactored later.
 * Each block of implementation (function, class, module, sql query, ...) should be clearly named by its responsibility and implement only what it is responsible for, nothing else.